Media Centre

 Derby Cathedral School receives biodiversity grant.

-Derby Cathedral School children exploring outdoors.
+Derby Cathedral School children exploring outdoors

 The school, which has had help from Derbyshire Wildlife Trust in planning the biodiversity project, hopes the natural environment will be used across the curriculum and pupils on the Duke of Edinburgh scheme will carry out some of the labouring and planting.